 The garage is one of the most under-utilized storage spaces in many homes.
 We usually think of the garage as a place to park our cars and store bulky items, with not much thought to what goes where.
 But the garage has the potential to be so much more!

 A simple redesign of your garage can make all the difference, specifically when you assign organizing "zones" to each section of the garage.
-Each zone will have its own purpose: outdoor gear, often-used, hobby items, etc. When you organize your garage by zones, don't be surprised when you find yourself thinking, "Was my garage always this big?!"
+Each zone will have its own purpose: outdoor gear, frequently used items, hobby supplies, etc. When you organize your garage by zones, don't be surprised when you find yourself thinking, "Was my garage always this big?"

 This is a place to put all the items you grab or take off when you're going in and out of the house.
-Shoes, jackets, bags, etc. find their home on shoe racks and hanging hooks.
-This area should be a natural transition zone; in other words, it's a spot that's right by the door and can be easily accessed when entering and leaving.
+Jackets, umbrella, keys, or the dog's leash find their home on hanging hooks, while cabinets with shelves offer room for storing shoes.
+This area should be a natural transition zone; in other words, it's a spot that's right by the door and can be easily accessed when entering and leaving your home.

-Every day items like dog food, canned goods, and recyclables can be placed on shelving located by the entrance to the house.
+Everyday items like dog food, cleaning supplies, and recyclables can be placed on shelving located by the entrance to the house.
 This is an area for things you need every day and can be easily reached.
-This is also a great place for things you don't want taking up space in the pantry, like bulk food items.
+This is also a great place for things you don't want taking up space in the kitchen pantry, such as paper towels, canned goods, soft drinks and other beverages.

 Frequently used outdoor and yard gear should be placed by the garage door for easy access when you need it.
 Rakes, brooms, and bird feed are best stored here so you can quickly grab them when you're outside.
 Sports equipment is also best suited for this area.
 Keep bikes and golf clubs within easy reach when you're itching for some outdoor fun!

 What are you passionate about?
 This is place to create a center for your favorite hobby, whether it's gardening, woodworking, auto repair, or something else.
-Focus on your hobby with a versatile workbench and cabinets for plenty of storage.
+Focus on your hobby with a versatile workbench, slatwall accessories and cabinets for plenty of storage.

 A few other points to keep in mind when reorganizing your garage: